 A laser generally refers to a device that emits light utilizing optical amplification based on stimulated emission.
 The property of optical coherence allows laser light to be focused on a tight spot and makes a laser beam stay highly collimated even after long-distance transmission.
 According to the geometrical characteristics of the laser light, laser scanners can be categorized as 1D, 2D, or 3D.

 Laser-based inspection methods often incorporate vision-based inspection.
-For example, profile data are analyzed using image processing methods or combining what the camera sees with laser inspection to improve accuracy.
-The system can detect missing clips with 2D depth images using 2D template-matching algorithms, but the measurement is implemented in 2D, while with the 3D model discrete in the longitudinal direction, There exist some opportunities to improve the performance of laser-based rail inspection.
+For example, profile data are analyzed using image processing methods or by combining what the camera sees with laser inspection to improve accuracy.
+The system can detect missing clips with 2D depth images using 2D template-matching algorithms, but the measurement is implemented in 2D, while the 3D model is discrete in the longitudinal direction.
+There exist some opportunities to improve the performance of laser-based rail inspection.

 Conclusion